douglasteeple/YOLO/README.md

 It is very fast, very easy to install, written in C, so very portable.
 I run on MacOSX.
 It runs forwards and backwards, processing and annotating images very quickly - especially on a multi-GPU machine.

-For more information see the [Darknet project website](http://pjreddie.com/darknet).
+For more information see the [Darknet project website](http://pjreddie.com/darknet) or read the paper here.
+[Darknet paper ](https://pjreddie.com/media/files/papers/YOLO9000.pdf)

 For questions or issues please use the [Google Group](https://groups.google.com/forum/#!forum/darknet).
 # YOLO